bashtools/mokctl/docs/parser.md

 ### Designing the UI

-Using the command line format shown in Overview above the following commands would allow the use of all of cmdline-players features:
+Using the command line format shown in Overview above the following commands would allow the use of all of the cmdline-player's features:

 ```none
 cmdline-player start playback using "FILENAME.scr"